- Walk-in Access

 The Film and Video Collection includes more than 20,000 videos and films which may be viewed within the Morris Library on carrels in the Instructional Media Collection Department on the lower level of the Morris Library.
 Only in-library use of media is available to Delaware State University and Delaware Technical Community College users with their college/university identification card and a University of Delaware Library borrower card.

-Students, faculty, and staff from Delaware State University and Delaware Technical Community College may get reference assistance by coming to the Reference Desk, calling (302) 831-2965, texting (302) 360-8747, or sending email questions to AskRef.
+Students, faculty, and staff from Delaware State University and Delaware Technical Community College may get reference assistance by coming to the Help Center, calling (302) 831-2965, texting (302) 360-8747, or sending email questions to AskRef.

 The Student Multimedia Design Center